 An Impromptu Speech Example

-You may find yourself at a business dinner party one day where you get asked to speak out of nowhere.
-You have ten minutes or so to talk and share your thoughts.
+You may find yourself at a business dinner party one day where you get asked to speak from personal experience out of nowhere.
+You have ten minutes or so to talk on a topic and share your thoughts.

 First, understand that the stakes are fairly low in this type of setting.
 You don’t need to stress over what to say, but that’s not an excuse to ramble on about whatever comes to mind.
 That would be an impromptu speaking failure.

-While you may know how to be confident, start putting together a loose strategy for what you’ll talk about.
+While you may know how to be confident, start putting together a loose strategy to prepare what you’ll talk about.
 There are many impromptu speech examples to choose from, but the following framework can help when you’re in a pinch or your public speaking experience is limited.

 - Intro (1-2 minutes): Start out with a story, preferably something that happened to you or one that you heard recently.